devdeliw/website/content/blog/11-21_variational_principle.md

 Principle and how easy it is to use, albeit the complicated integrals.
 This procedure is the basis for quantum algorithms like VQE, which quantum chemists use to approximate the ground state energies for any system.
-VQE generates its ansätze using parameterized quantum circuits.
+VQE generates its ansatzs using parameterized quantum circuits.
 In this way, the Variational Principle turns into a machine learning problem.
 By continuously adjusting the parameters of the quantum circuit using gradient descent on the system's Hilbert space, more accurate ansatzs are formed, which yield better ground state energy